 Usage notes on enabling and disabling HTTPS:

 HTTPS secure acceleration is a value-added service.
 After you enable HTTPS, you are charged based on the number of HTTPS requests.
-For more information, see Billing of value-added services.
+For more information, see Billing of requests and WebSocket.

-Note HTTPS requests are separately billed and the fees cannot be offset by data transfer plans of Alibaba Cloud CDN.
+Note HTTPS requests are separately billed, and the fees cannot be offset by data transfer plans of DCDN.
 Before you enable HTTPS secure acceleration, make sure that you have a sufficient balance in your Alibaba Cloud account.
-If the balance is insufficient, Alibaba Cloud CDN may be suspended.
+If the balance is insufficient, DCDN may be suspended.

 Enable HTTPS secure acceleration

-The following types of SSL certificate are supported.
-Choose a type based on your business requirements and configure an SSL certificate in the SSL Certificates Service console.
+The following types of SSL certificates are supported.
+Select a type based on your business requirements and configure an SSL certificate in the Certificate Management Service console.

 Feature Description Enable HTTP/2 HTTP/2 is a binary protocol developed based on HTTP/1.1.
 HTTP/2 significantly improves web performance and reduces latency by enabling multiplexing and header compression.
 HTTP/2 is supported by mainstream browsers, including Google Chrome, Microsoft Edge, Safari, and Mozilla Firefox.
-Configure URL redirection Redirects requests to HTTP or HTTPS.
+Configure force redirect Redirects requests to HTTP or HTTPS.
 Configure HSTS Forces clients such as browsers to communicate with servers over HTTPS.
 This reduces the risk of cookie hijacking.
 Configure TLS version control Ensures communication security and data integrity.
-Configure OCSP stapling Caches certificate verification results and sends the results to clients without requiring the clients to verify certificates with the CAs.
+Configure OCSP stapling Caches the revocation status of SSL certificates and returns the information to clients.
+Clients do not need to query the revocation status of SSL certificates from certificate authorities (CAs).
 This reduces the verification time.